quantstamp/qsp-protocol-audit-contract/README.md

 Note that the address and ABI for each contract depends on whether you are on Ropsten or Mainnet.
 You can find the relevant information in one of the previous sections.

+Let us briefly discuss staking before elaborating each step.
+Staking a deposit is a mechanism that incentivizes audit nodes to perform correct computations .
+Each node must stake at least the amount returned by `await quantstamp_audit.getMinAuditStake()`.
+If an audit node submits an incorrect report, part of the stake deposit (defined by `slashPercentage` in the contract `QuantstampAuditPolice`) will be lost by the audit node.
+The more you stake, the more mistakes you are allowed to make before getting denied any audit.
+If you provide only correct reports, your stake deposit is never lost and you can get it back.

 ### Step 1: Authorize Quantstamp Protocol to collect your QSP as a stake deposit

 You can authorize Quantstamp Protocol to collect your QSP as payment as follows: